 There are also real gems of post-war site-specific-art, such as the the loop-themed brutalist playground by Ralph Bänziger and the wall reliefs at Regina department store in Dietikon.
 Special attention is also paid to contemporary objects that combine bold design with sustainability awareness, such as the Tanzhaus in recycled concrete.
 Zurich’s most filigree concrete beauty – the elegantly curved Aula Rämibühl (1971) – adorns the back in poster format.

 With its eyecatching and flexible format, CARTE BRUTE ZURICH is the perfect companion for your next brutalist adventure.
 It will also delight the walls of your living room or office.

 Each object is featured with an image.
-Find key data – construction period, architects, location and closest tram station in the legend section.
-The map on the removable cover makes navigation even easier.
+Find key data – construction period, architects, location and closest tram stop in the legend section.
+The map on the removable cover makes for easy navigation.
 An introduction in German and English by HEARTBRUT founder Karin Bürki provides additional insights.

-With its bold visuals and flexible format CARTE BRUTE ZÜRICH offers an attractive and very easy way to discover Zurich’s concrete beauties – for everybody, even architects.
-Printed on extra-thick, premium recycled paper, our A1-sized map (slightly over A5 folded) not only looks good but is also tough going.
-Take it along on a walk or use it as a poster in the office or at home.
+CARTE BRUTE ZURICH offers an attractive and very easy way to discover Zurich’s concrete beauties – for everyone.
+Printed on extra-thick, premium recycled paper, our map is a hard-wearing travel companion with eye-catching qualities.
+Take it along on your next city safari or use it as a poster at home or in the office.